 The politics course reflects the demands of a truly modern and evolving political environment in the UK and around the world, aiming to inculcate students with a core knowledge and understanding of politics.
-Global politics, as well as U.S. and U.K. politics will be used as a springboard for developing critical and analytical thinking skills, exploring contemporary issues, ideas and institutions, and developing an understanding of the mechanisms that make the world work.
-With the chance to study political ideas and movements such as conservatism, liberalism, feminism, multiculturalism and nationalism, Politics provides an excellent springboard for further study or careers in law, journalism, civil service, diplomacy, government and politics, marketing and public relations.
+Politics will be used as a springboard for developing critical and analytical thinking skills, exploring contemporary issues, ideas and institutions, and developing an understanding of the mechanisms that make the world work.
+With the chance to study political ideas and movements such as conservatism, liberalism, socialism, and nationalism.
+Politics provides an excellent springboard for further study or careers in law, journalism, civil service, diplomacy, government and politics, marketing and public relations.

-Component 1: UK Politics
+Component 1: UK Politics and Core Political Ideologies